Akilakuma/rolling/README.md

 # rolling
-When making a game, you may create some event to give challenge to your player.
+When making a game, you may create some events to give challenges to your player.

-These events maybe sometime repeat and cycle.
+These events maybe sometimes repeat and cycle.

-So this timer event manager can help.
+So this timer event management can help.